K3ra-y/Sustainability_Survey/Milestone1.md

 ### Aim of the Survey

 ***Question of Interest :*** Does a person’s frequency of recycling influence her/his opinion and attitudes towards the importance of sustainability?
+We are interested in this question because sometimes our actions do not line up with our beliefs.
+This survey will attempt to understand whether a person's actions are actually predictive of their beliefs, by looking at how frequently they recycle compared to how important they believe ecological sustainability to be.

 ### Questions to be Analyzed

-* [Response - Continuous] How sustainable are you from 1-10 scale?
+* [Response - Continuous] How important is being environmentally sustainable to you on a scale from 1-10?

-  - We will set a scaler and participants will slide and rank themselves based on self perception.
+  - We will set a slider and participants will slide and rank themselves based on their self-perception of how important environmental sustainability is to them.

-* [Main Covariate - Ordinal] How often do you recycle?
+* [Main Covariate - Ordinal] How often do you generally recycle?
+This question pertains to all of the recyclable products that you have used in the past year (on average).

   - This is the main predictor towards our target question.
-  - Options: `Never`, `Sometimes`, `Often`, `Always`
+  - Options: `Never`, `Rarely`, `Sometimes`, `Often`, `Always`

-* [Confounder - Ordinal] What is your age group?
+* [Potential Confounder - Ordinal] What is your age group?

   - This will be binned to ensure the privacy of the participants.
   - Options: `<20`, `20-25`, `25-30`, `30-35`, `>35`

-* [Confounder - Categorical] Did you grow up in environmentally conscious family?
+* [Potential Confounder - Categorical] Did you grow up in an environmentally-conscious family?

   - `Yes`/`No`

-* **Bonus Question** [Confounder - Continuous] After watching this video about recycling, how sustainable are you from 1-10 scale?
+* **Bonus Question** [Confounder - Continuous] After watching this video about recycling, how important is sustainability to you on a self-ranked scale from 1-10 scale?

   - Again, this will be a scaler with 1-10 scale.

- > Questions haven't been used: Education Major, how often they recycle, how often do they think about eating less meat, flying vs driving vs biking/walking, how do they commute to school, did their parents recycle/grow up in a environmentally conscious family, have they studied the environment or taken any sustainability courses.
+ > Questions haven't been used: Gender (still considering adding!), Education Major, how often they recycle, how often do they think about eating less meat, flying vs driving vs biking/walking, how do they commute to school, did their parents or culture hav sustainability-conscious values, have they studied the environment or taken any sustainability courses.

  ### Other question we aim to answer

- Additionally, we would like to know if the video about recycling *changes* the opinion towards the importance of sustainability.
+ Additionally, we would like to know if the video about recycling *changes* their opinion on the importance of sustainability.

  ### Plan for Analyzing the Survey Results